Netflix Spanish Hospital Drama 'Breathless' Renewed for Season 2

 Plans for future seasons were announced early on, and in mid-October 2024, we got word that production for a new season would be starting later that month.
 Netflix declined to comment then and said we’d be alerted when they were ready to announce.

-Now, a few months later, local Spanish media has also confirmed that season 2 is on the way with another eight episodes planned for the series.
+Now, a few months later, local Spanish media has also confirmed that season 2 is on the way, with another eight episodes planned for the series.
+Netflix confirmed the renewal itself on December 11th with a video taken on set.

+Filming is taking place in Madrid and will continue in Valencia.
+The new episodes will be directed by David Pinillos, Marta Font, and Abril Zamora and be written by Carlos Montero, Carlos Ruano, Guillermo Escribano, Adela Gutiérrez, and Nach Solís.

 As mentioned, the show was designed to be multiple seasons.
 Earlier this year, we were invited to Tres Cantos for a set tour where Montero and VP of Content for Spain, Portugal, and the Nordics, Diego Ávalos, said that development had already started on season 2.
 The show was consistently referred to as a strong bet for Netflix Spain, with executives expressing confidence that the show would connect.